VOIP - Troubleshooting Guide Follow

 Our technicians can also recommend new hardware, such as a network router, or implement Quality of Service techniques that help your network better prioritize calls.

-We’ll help you get to the bottom of the issue — no matter the cause.
+We’ll do our best to help you get to the bottom of the issue — no matter the cause.

 Any other issues, please contact Law Ruler Support at: 1-800-431-6779 or firstname.lastname@example.org